JohnAD/temp_toponaming_gannt_chart/elementmap-h.md

 # TopoNaming Phase 1 (step 4 of 4) - ElementMap Header file

+> The toponaming is more easily worked on if the descriptive elements of it are gathered in one place for easy reference.

+## description

 The goal here is to create a common place for the consts and other names that will be used by toponaming as a whole.

+At first, this will be mainly the strings used for serialization of the MappedName's elements.
+As common point of reference are discovered related to the toponaming ElementMap algorithm, this will be a good place to place them.

-Later, in phase 2, this will also be the header file for ElementMap.cpp
+Later, in phase 2, this header file will be used with the associated ElementMap.cpp class.

 For context, see issue https://github.com/FreeCAD/FreeCAD/issues/8432